Scanning & Illusions

 Scanning while flying

-The most effective way to scan during daylight is through a series of short, spaced eye movements in 10 degree sectors starting from left to right.
+The most effective way to scan during daylight is through a series of short, spaced eye movements in small (10 - 30 °) sectors starting from left to right.
 On the way back to your left to take a glance at the instrument panel to check what is happening before starting all over with this visual scan.
-During the outside scan it is wise to focus on distance objects on the ground before 'staring' into the blue sky.
+During the outside scan it is wise to focus on distance objects on the ground near the horizon before 'staring' into the blue sky.
 Else the phenomenon described below can arise very quickly.

 Looking without seeing, empty field myopia

 When looking into a featureless sky, be it grey haze or clear blue sky, the human eyes tend to focus on a point about 10 to 30 feet (3 to 10 meters) away, without you ever knowing/seeing it.
 Thus you are looking without really seeing anything.
 Probably missing a lot.
 No need to say that this can be very dangerous.
-To avoid this, when scanning in 10 degree steps from left to right also look at several points on the ground at different distances from the aircraft.
-This keeps the eyes focused on distance.
-Also avoid 'staring'.
+To avoid this, when scanning in 10 - 30 ° steps from left to right also look at several points on the ground at different distances from the aircraft.
+This keeps the eyes focused on distance mode.
+Also avoid 'staring' for too long.

 Flying into the sun, especially during sunset and when there is a light haze, good scanning is very important.
 Aircraft or other objects are much more difficult to see when the sun is behind them (and in front of you) in such circumstances.
 Even when landing into such conditions.
 Wearing sunglasses that filter out the blue color of the spectrum (Serengeti drivers for example) can help a great deal and add to safety.